Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \textbf{Size of the language model.} In Table~\ref{table:lm}, we ablate the importance of the language model size for the zero-shot performance.
 Note that when comparing different language models, we use no adapters to avoid biases related to the choice of the bottleneck dimension hyperparameter~\cite{houlsby2019parameter}.
 We find that using the 900M-parameter DeBERTA-V2-XLarge (row 6) outperforms the 300M-parameter BERT-Large (row 5) which also improves over the 100M-parameter BERT-Base (row 4).

-\textbf{Importance of the suffix.} Our text input prompts include a suffix after the mask token which consists in a point and an end-of-sentence token for the variant without speech (or a point followed by the speech subtitles for the variant with speech).
-We found that removing this suffix leads to a considerable drop of performance (\textit{e.g.}~the test accuracy on MSVD-QA in row 3 Table~\ref{table:modalities} drops from 33.7\% to 2.8\%).
+\textbf{Importance of the suffix.} Our text input prompts include a suffix just to the right of the mask token which consists in a point and an end-of-sentence token for the variant without speech (or a point followed by the speech subtitles for the variant with speech).
+We found that removing this suffix leads to a considerable drop of performance (\textit{e.g.}~the test accuracy on MSVD-QA in the row 3 of Table~\ref{table:modalities} drops from 33.7\% to 2.8\%).
+Note that we do not observe such a large drop in performance when removing the [CLS] token \textit{e.g.}~the accuracy on MSVD-QA drops only from 33.8\% to 33.2\%.
 This shows that the bidirectional nature of our framework is a key factor for the performance.
 Intuitively, this suffix forces the model to provide a concise answer.
 Such a hard constraint cannot be given to unidirectional autoregressive models compared next in Section~\ref{sec:autoreg}.
+We further ablate the importance of the prompt design in Appendix Section~\ref{sec:addzs}.